patrickbeeson/django-twoscoops-project/README.rst

 ========================
-django-twoscoops-project (fork)
+django-twoscoops-project
 ========================

-A project template for Django 1.6 (with a tag for Django 1.5).
+A project template for Django 1.7

 *note: This is a fork from the original project template.
 Here we dispense with Bootstrap and add scaffolding for using Sass and Ruby Gems.*